datonex/eau-royal/README.md

 - Footer sticks to the bottom of the page, regardless of the amount of content.
 This aids the overall user experience.
 - All content have near uniform layout to give a nice and engaging flow of text and images
 - Social links have been grouped together
-- 'Contact us' is form for feedback and any question the user might have

 ### Specific to Pages